tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * Now let's mint the new token.

-On the next line inside of the `registerArtwork` function call the internal `_setTokenURI` method from `ERC721Full` and pass it the generated `token_id` as well as the `token_uri` that was passed to the registerArtwork function.
+On the next line inside of the `registerArtwork` function, call the internal `_setTokenURI` method from `ERC721Full` and pass it the generated `token_id` as well as the `token_uri` that was passed to the registerArtwork function.

   ```solidity
   _setTokenURI(token_id, token_uri);